 Career Opportunities

-With the strong knowledge base and hands-on experience you’ll gain through UMW’s American studies program, you’ll be prepared to work in business, education, law, government, library science, media, and many other fields.
+With the strong knowledge base and hands-on experience you’ll gain through UMW’s American Studies program, you’ll be prepared to work in business, education, law, government, library science, media, and many other fields.
+American Studies students are career-ready changemakers, prepared to ask important questions and seek answers through rigorous research and critical analysis, and to present their ideas with clarity.

 Learn more about how UMW history and American studies majors have put their degrees to work.